 Students may also want to explore taking a cluster, minor, or dual majoring in business.

 The FEC's goal is to foster a friendly environment where Economics majors, minors and other students interested in Economics can network, bond with each other and learn about great career opportunities.
 They aim to better connect the students to the faculty and to the University of Rochester Economics Department alumni.

 Meliora Capital Management's goal is to give all students with an interest in business and finance the opportunity to build and share their knowledge through real world investing.
 They also provide valuable advice and networking opportunities for students interested in pursuing financial internships and careers.

 We are here to help.
-If you have any questions, please drop into the department office, Harkness 238, or contact Pamela Young at email@example.com or (585) 275-8625.
+If you have any questions, please drop into the department office, Harkness 238, or contact Elizabeth Proctor at firstname.lastname@example.org or (585) 275-8625.